 How do I cut /color my own hair?

 My professional answer, of course, is, “DON’T cut your own hair!”
 Unless your hair is strong and short, I don’t recommend coloring it, either.
 I don’t say this out of pride, but but because it’s really not possible to do hair correctly with eyes below and arms reaching above your head.
+It is also important to invest on hair products such shampoo and conditioner.
+If you’re experiencing hair fall, then women’s vitamins for hair loss is as important.

 If you have someone at home with you who is willing to give it a try, then here are my (over-simplified) hairdresser tips: